EUCLID-code/EUCLID-code.github.io/README.md

 By using an Input Convex Neural Network (ICNN) and a physics guided training protocol, we ensure that the learned strain-stress relation fulfills multiple physical constraints.
 Moreover, we present the capability of our ICNN-based material model to learn the hidden fiber angle arrangments of anisotropic hyperelastic materials.
 The codes and data are publically available on <a href="https://github.com/EUCLID-code/EUCLID-hyperelasticity-NN" target="_blank">GitHub</a> (see Ref.
 8.).
 The documentation of the NN-EUCLID code and an example can be found <a href="https://EUCLID-code.github.io/EUCLID-hyperelasticity-NN/mkdocs/site" target="_blank">here</a>.

+In Ref.
+17, we present the Input-Convex Kolmogorov-Arnold Networks (ICKANs) architecture for constitutive modeling of hyperelasticity within the NN-EUCLID framework.
+Compared to ICNNs and other black-box models, ICKANs offer improved interpretability in capturing constitutive behavior.
+Additionally, we employ a model distillation strategy that combines input-convex symbolic regression with the Kolmogorov-Arnold representation theorem, resulting in fully interpretable, analytical constitutive models.
+The codes and data are publically available on <a href="https://github.com/mmc-group/ICKANs" target="_blank">GitHub</a> (see Ref.
+17).

 <img src="/img/neural_network.png" alt="Neural network" width="600"/>